edgars133/Pyramid/README.md

 ### Evaluation of the end-point-error

-End-point-error is defined as the test loss.
+End-point-error is defined as the test loss between predicted disparity to the ground truth disparity.
 This numeric in the original paper was obtained as 1.09, however, larger values were found during the reproduction study.
 On 'Monkaa' sample subset the error was as large as 10.

 [INFO ABOUT EPE PROBLEM]

+The loss was computed on the pretrained sceneflow dataset.
+Likely, a finetuned model on KITTI dataset would give somewhat better results which is investigated later in analysis.
+The authors also mention a high accuracy on KITTI dataset.
+The exact computation of end-point-error was made by adapting the main.py file of the repository, and making sure that all the inputs were passed correctly.
+The code was adapted because, due to memory requirements, the end-point-error was estimated on a separate 'Monkaa'or 'Driving' dataset instead of sceneflow dataset which consists of three subsets.